How to find local construction cleanup leads

 Most construction companies have a section of their website dedicated to sharing information about the projects they are bidding on, or ones they have in progress.
 They do this to make it easy for subcontractors (like you) to submit accurate bids.

-In construction industry lingo, these are called “online planrooms”
+In construction industry lingo, we call these “online planrooms”

-About half of these planrooms are password protected, and you’ll need to register or email the contractor for access.
+About half of these planrooms are password protected, and you must register or email the contractor for access.
 The other half are open to everybody.

 Here are a few examples – check them out so you know what I mean: